LeeDumond/CsvToAvro/README.md

 [![Nuget](https://img.shields.io/nuget/v/CsvToAvro.svg)](https://www.nuget.org/packages/CsvToAvro/)

-A simple .NET Standard 2.0 library to convert CSV files to AVRO files, when accompanied by a known schema that describes the field names and data types in the source CSV file.
+A simple .NET Standard 2.0 library to convert CSV data to AVRO files, when accompanied by a known schema that describes the field names and data types in the source CSV data.

 ## How it works